bfla/rails-service-template/README.md

 4. Unicorn & Heroku for deployment<br>
 5. Typhoeus and JSON for API interactions (If you want something else, you can just remove these from the Gemfile.
 It shouldn't cause any problems.)<br>
 6. (Optional) Devise admin interface<br>
+7. RSpec and FactoryGirl
 <br>

+<strong> Getting started</strong><br>
+1. Create the app: rails new my_app -m https://github.com/bfla/rails-service-template/rails-service-template.rb
+2. Go to your Gemfile and move sqlite3 into the development/test group
+3.

 <strong>Views</strong><br>
 1. Application.html.slim: Assumes a normal but minimalist webpage layout with a navbar and footer. <br>
 2. Partials that I practically always use in layouts: navbar, headscripts, headstyles, bottomScripts. <br>